0ceanSlim/nostr-app/README.md

 Run `npm -v` to check the version and confirm it is working properly

+##### This App is styled with TailwindCSS

+- [Here](https://v2.tailwindcss.com/docs/utility-first) is a comparison of Tailwind to Traditional CSS
+- [Here](https://tailwindcss.com/docs/border-style) are the Tailwind Docs

 ## Developing

 Clone this repository with `git clone git.happytavern.co/oceanslim/nostr-app.git`